Meet the Executive

 Brenda Roberts loved her five years at Woodford House.
 She was School Council Prefect, team member of a lot of sports teams and she met her best friend of 32 years, and counting, in third form.
 Leaving Woodford House, Brenda studied accounting through EIT and Massey University in Taradale.
 Brenda has a daughter and a son who have both finished high school.
 Her daughter, Emily, completed her amazing Woodford House years in 2014 as Wallingford House Prefect.

-Brenda now works part-time at Enable Accountants and looks after private clients the rest of the week.
+Brenda now works part-time at Plus More Accountants and looks after private clients the rest of the week.
 She is also the Treasurer of the Woodford House Old Girls’ Association and Swim Hawke’s Bay.
 Brenda also manages the Hawke’s Bay Year 8 Netball Team.

 Over the years, her children were involved long term in sports so she was the Treasurer for the Heretaunga Sundevils Swimming Club for 9 years, Treasurer of Hawke’s Bay Rowing and a Board Member for Hawke’s Bay Poverty Bay Swimming.

 Meghann Rowling was a Day Girl at Woodford House, and joined the Old Girls’ Executive Team after reconnecting with her school through the 125th Anniversary weekend.
+Meghann represents the Old Girls' Association on the Endowment Trust Committee.
 Meghann is an HR professional and is part of the Executive Team at the Hastings Health Centre; specifically as the General Manager of People and Property.
 She is on the Board of the MTG Foundation, which is a group responsible for buying art and sculpture for the people of Hawkes Bay.
-She has two children Sam, and Izzy who is enrolled to attend Woodford House in two years.
+She has two children Sam, and Izzy who is enrolled to attend Woodford House.

 Nicola Pointer (née Clayton) WH 1997 – 2001